Time: 19:45 - 21:15

-A regular practice routine is essential for progress at this level (at least 30 mins 5 times per week is recommended).
+A daily practice routine is essential for progress at this level (at least 30 mins 5 times per week is recommended).

 Are there any other costs?
 Is there anything I need to bring?

-You need your own cello, a pencil, rosin and spare strings.
+You will need your own cello, bow, case, a pencil, rosin and spare strings.

 When I've finished, what course can I do next?

-You may continue with Cello workshop for as many terms as you wish until you are ready to move onto Cello: advanced workshop.
+You may continue in Cello workshop for as many terms as you wish until you are ready to move onto Cello advanced workshop.
 Your tutor will advise you.

-You may also be interested in ensemble playing classes such as String ensemble, String Winter/Easter schools, Chamber music skills, or one of our wide range of Music theory, Musicianship or Music History courses that support and complement your practical learning.
+You may also be interested in ensemble playing classes such as String ensemble, String Winter/Easter/Summer school, and Chamber music: intermediate.
+City Lit also has a wide range of Music theory, Musicianship and Music history courses that support your practical learning.

 Una has a successful freelance career as a cellist, performing as soloist, quartet member and in numerous ensembles and orchestras, including the Ulster Orchestra, Garden Opera, English Symphony Orchestra and the London Mozart Players.
 She collaborates with chamber choirs, cabaret acts and for Live Music Now and the BBC, conducts and arranges music for four regular orchestras, conducts the Lewisham Junior Orchestra, and had played for many recording sessions including the best-selling album, Dummy by Portishead, and a recent album of female composers.
 Sherecently formed a piano trio with Gisela Myer and Natalee Jeremic.
 Una plays a 1790s Hardy cello.
 In 2017, Una won Classic FM Peripatetic Teacher of the Year, for which she was nomintated by her City Lit students and endorsed by her other college and private students, who range from six to over 80 years old.
 The citation praised Una’s ability to “bring a miracle mix of laughter, encouragement, and challenge to everyone she teaches” and her “ability to seek out areas for improvement in the most constructive way,“ with an ideal mix of solo and ensemble repertoire and technical work.